|

 To us, carrots are primarily for eating raw, in which manner they are delightful; not, perhaps, superb, but good and a quite pleasant eating experience.
 They are a most excellent addition to almost any salad, and a surprisingly useful garnish, visually, texturally, and taste-wise, on many cooked dishes (a sprinkled handful of gratings works wonders on things you might not have thought of using carrots in).
 They are secondarily a vegetable to be cooked, not so much as a distinct side dish as in stews and such other dishes as call for them (but again: you'd be surprised at how many dishes you never thought of for which including some carrot will work wonders).

+Carrots come in two broad categories based on their growing time: fall/winter carrots (longer time) and summer types (fast growers).
 The clear consensus is that Nantes types are the best for flavor, but that still admits of a host of sub-varieties.
-Nantes requires loose, somewhat sandy soil for success, which is why there are so many other types available, types with less flavor but that can grow in heavy, clay soils; since there are many fine root vegetables--carrots, parsley root, parsnips, and so on--that thrive in the same conditions, it's worth (if you're not blessed with appropriate soil, and few out here are) making at least one bed for root crops that is loose and sandy--yes, you really can just work some sand well into clay to make it more loamy.
+Nantes requires loose, somewhat sandy soil for success, which is why there are so many other types available, types with less flavor but that can grow in heavy, clay soils; since there are many fine root vegetables—carrots, beets, parsnips, scorzonera, and so on—that thrive in the same conditions, it’s worth (if you’re not blessed with appropriate soil, and few out here are) making at least one bed for root crops that is loose and sandy—yes, you really can just work some sand well into clay to make it more loamy—and you don’t need a great deal of space to grow those crops.

-The Nantes carrots we grow outdoors are mostly for freezing for later use in cooking.
-For fresh carrots--mainly for salads--we want to grow a continuous supply indoors, in our "tank room" quasi-greenhouse (described elsewhere on this site).
-For that sort of growing, one needs a small, space-efficient variety, and the golf-ball-sized "Paris round" (or "planet") types fit the bill perfectly (they are indeed round, and are typically harvested at a maximu of an inch or so in diameter, though--left to grow--they can get to 1½ to 2 inches in diameter).
-We've tried regular carrots indoors and those just didn't work, so now we'll begin again, with the heirloom Tonda di Parigi type, a long-established type said to be especially well-suited to container growing but with good flavor.
-(That's it at the left.)
+The Nantes carrots we grow outdoors are mostly for freezing for later use in cooking (which is why growth period is not important to us).
+For fresh carrots—mainly for salads—we want to grow a continuous supply indoors, summer and winter, in our “tank room” quasi-greenhouse (described elsewhere on this site).
+For that sort of growing, one needs a small, space-efficient variety, and the golf-ball-sized “Paris round” (or “planet”) types fit the bill perfectly: they are indeed round, and are typically harvested at a maximum of an inch or so in diameter, though—left to grow—they can get to 1½ to 2 inches in diameter.
+We’ve tried regular carrots indoors and those just didn’t work, so now we’ll begin again.
+Per the invaluable Cornell “ Vegetable Varieties for Gardeners” database, the type Tonda di Parigi seems the best of that sort, and is what we’ll use.
+(That’s it at the left.)

 Carrots are normally planted out direct.
 They are commonly thought of as cool-weather crops, but the soil temperature for optimum germination is about 85° F., though they are almost as viable down to 50° or even 40°.

-It is also wise to not use much manure in roots beds--and absolutely never any that is not thoroughly composted--or you'll have forked roots galore.
+It is wise to not use much manure in roots beds—and absolutely never any that is not thoroughly composted—or you’ll have forked roots galore.

-You can seed carrots pretty close together: in deep or raised beds, Jeavons recommends 3 inches' separation.
-By the way, carrot seeds are almost like dust, and are accordingly a pain in the, ah, elbow to plant out; just be careful and patient, and if you spill a little--or a lot--extra, what's to worry?
-Just thin as they emerge.
+You can seed carrots pretty close together: in deep or raised beds, Jeavons recommends 3 inches’ separation, but even 2 inches would probably work.
+By the way, carrot seeds are almost like dust, and are accordingly a pain in the, ah, elbow to plant out; just be careful and patient, and if you spill a little—or a lot—extra, what’s to worry?
+Or you can just sprinkle them from your fingers, held close to the soil.
+Either way, just thin as they emerge.
+(Or you can buy “taped” seed—paper rolls with the seeds attached at the appropriate distance—if you can find tapes of a cultivar you want, but that seems like overkill.)

 (Some gardeners like to mix in a radish seed or two at every sowing spot, so the earlier, more aggressive radish seedling can break the surface for the carrot seedling, then pull the radish stem when the later root-crop seedling emerges; we much dislike putting radishes, or any crucifer, in any place that is not a part of that season's crucifer beds in a rotation scheme.)

 Just keep them decently watered, and harvest them timely.
-As you near the time that you think they'll be ready, start pulling an odd one now and again (they'll be perfectly edible, sort of "baby carrots"); when they look good and orange and of about the expected size, pull them.
-There is a window of perhaps three weeks' time during which they are at peak flavor; after that, they remain edible for literally months--they can be left in mulched ground right through the winter--but are no longer at their paek quality.
+As you near the time that you think they’ll be ready, start pulling an odd one now and again (they’ll be perfectly edible, sort of “baby carrots”); when they look good and orange and of about the expected size, pull them.
+There is a window of perhaps three weeks’ time during which they are at peak flavor; after that, they remain edible for literally months—they can be left in mulched ground right through the winter—but are no longer at their peak quality.

 Although we do not, in general, discuss diseases or pests in these pages, one needs to know that carrots are highly vulnerable to the dreaded carrot fly.
 Suitable companionate planting is said to very much help repel the fly, but the evidence is anecdotal; rosemary and sage are often mentioned, and onions and leeks too (the theory, in this case, is that the strong smell from the herb or allium keeps the carrot fly from sensing the carrots).
 More germane, scorzonera, a natural garden neighbor, is also said to repel the fly.